w2bro/aprs-pigate/README.md

 ### Installation
 1. Download & Flash the image to an SD card
-2. Insert SD card into a computer and load your wpa_supplicant.conf into boot if you are using wifi, and drop in a [pigate.conf](files/boot/pigate.conf) with your Callsign and password.
+2. Insert SD card into a computer and load your wpa_supplicant.conf into boot if you are using wifi, and drop in a `direwolf.conf` with your callsign and password.
 You can use any custom direwolf config file here, enabling many different hardware configurations!
 3. Insert into a raspberry pi with RTL-SDR plugged into USB, and power up!
 If everything was configured correctly, in about 5 minutes you should see it pop up on [aprs.fi].

 Once the pi is running, it should be available on your network with hostname `aprs-pigate` and accessible via SSH `pi@aprs-pigate` using the default raspberry password.
 It is a good idea to change this once logged in, or disable passwords altogether and use SSH keys, which you can do by modifying the `user-data` file accessible on the boot partition after flashing.